habbis/techblog/content/post/zfs_server.md

     drwx------ 2 youruser youruser 4096 Mar 14 10:14 .ssh
 ```

-- It is the best practice to have only root user can delete, read, write, execute with the .ssh folder on all users on a system.
-So we set the permissions with this command.
+ - It is the best practice to have only root user can delete, read, write, execute with the .ssh
+folder on all users on a system.
+So, we set the permissions with this command.·

 ```
     chmod 700 /home/youruser/.ssh